 If you are impressed by its peculiar name, wait until you taste this incredible dessert.
 Om Ali is a traditional bread pudding made of puff pastry, soaked in milk and mixed with nuts, raisins, sugar, and coconut flakes.

-Simple as it may sound, this dessert can take you on a rollercoaster of flavors once you try it.
+Simple as it may sound, there’s a reason Om Ali is considered a national dessert of Egypt.
+It can take you on a rollercoaster of flavors once you try it.
 It gives you a marvelous combination of sweet caramel, buttery-rich pudding, and delightfully crunchy nuts.
-If there is any dessert you should make room for, it’s this one.

 You can find this healthy dessert everywhere when you come to Egypt.
 It is one of their most classic comfort foods.
 Exactly as the name suggests, it is just sweet potatoes cut in half, baked in the oven, and sprinkled with some seasonings.

 If you ever want to whip up something quick but also healthy and irresistible, this dish is the perfect choice.
 It is as simple as can be, but you can always jazz it up a little with some extra toppings or combine it with other recipes.